scottgs/HPC-Cluster-Benchmarking/README.md

 * Bitonic Sort using MPI (C++) -- Simple one works fine, more complicated MPI still has some bugs

 ## Building (CLI) ##
-* Build libraries in dependencies folder (./clean.sh, ./papi.sh)
+* Install the dependencies mentioned above using the shell scripts located in the tools folder.
 * Run the Makefiles for the respective algorithms you wish to benchmark with and then run the respective program(s).

 ## TO-DO ##